 A huge part of this promise is maintaining long term relationships with producer groups.
 We’re not going to change our suppliers due to finding cheaper production elsewhere, or changing fashion trends.
 We grow together, improving product and solving problems alongside our trading partners.

 Five fair trade producer groups make all Mata Traders apparel and jewelry.
-There are differences between them, but all are organizations that provide more than just a job.
-Artisans’ training includes the skills needed for their work (like sewing), but also encompasses training in life skills and continuing education in other areas - parenting, hygiene, financial literacy, and topics like domestic violence and child abuse.
-So, they’re doing the production work, but are also taking a holistic approach to making change in their communities.
+There are differences between them, but most are organizations that offer more than safe and fair employment for their members.
+Artisans’ training includes the skills needed for their work (like sewing), but also encompasses training in life skills and continuing education in other areas - like nutrition, computer training, and financial literacy.
+They’re doing the production work, but are also taking a holistic approach to making change in their communities, providing assistance during crises, healthcare clinics, and childhood education and development.
 From Mata, they have the commitment that we’ll return to them every season with the goal of maintaining or increasing our orders.